Conditional Sampling for Max-Stable Processes with a Mixed Moving Maxima Representation

-Using the same notations as before, we get the same results as in Section \ref{sec-limits}.
+Using the same notations as before, we obtain the same results as in Section \ref{sec-limits}.
 However, all the calculations can be done explicitly without any further assumptions on $f \in G$.
 We get the following results.

-\begin{proposition} Let $i \in \{1,\ldots,n\}$, $\bz \in \R^n$ and
+\begin{proposition} Let $i \in \{1,\ldots,n\}$, $\bz > \mathbf 0$ and

 Then, we have

 \end{proposition}